refinedev/refine/documentation/docs/api-references/hooks/resource/useMenu.md

 };
 ```

 `useMenu` hook is used to get style agnostic menu items.
 We render these items in the body of the sider.
-We get `Title` component with `useTitle` hook.
+We get the `Title` component with the `useTitle` hook.

 <br />